 No fewer than five bills related to assisted dying (three in the House and two in the Senate, all introduced on January 19, 2017) are pending in the Hawai‘i state legislature.

 SB 1129, Hawai‘i Death with Dignity Act (renamed by amendment to Medical Aid in Dying Act), sponsored by Hawai‘i State Senators Karl Rhoads (D-Oahu), Lorraine Inouye (D-Hilo), Michelle Kidani (D-District 18), and Russell Ruderman (D-Puna) was the bill that went through the Senate and was deferred in a House committee.
 The bill resembles the Oregon Death with Dignity Act most closely.

-The bill received its first hearing, in the Hawai‘i State Senate Committee on Commerce, Consumer Protection, and Health, on February 15, where it passed with amendments on a 6 to 0 vote.
-The bill now heads to the Senate Judiciary and Labor Committee where a public decision making will take place on February 28.
+The bill received its first hearing, in the Hawaiʻi State Senate Committee on Commerce, Consumer Protection, and Health, on February 15, where it passed with amendments on a 6 to 0 vote.
+On February 28 the bill passed in the Senate Committee on Judiciary and Labor, again with amendments, on a 4 to 0 vote.